Zondax/namadexer/docs/03-indexer.md

 ### Transactions

 The `transactions` table contains all the transactions that either encrypted or decrypted (defined by the `tx_type`).
-The decrypted raw data can then be find under `data` and its corresponding `code` value can be used for decoding the transactions on the server side.
+The decrypted raw data can then be found under `data` and its corresponding `code` value can be used for decoding the transactions on the server side.

 NOTE: it doesn't seem to be worth storing the encrypted data as no computation can be done over it.
 If a specific use case is mentioned it can be added.